physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

 disregarded.
 This is essentially the reason why standard notions of model complexity, such as, for example, the Rademacher complexity and VC dimension, are not useful in the DL setting.
-Looking deeper into classical learning theory, one finds that, in fact, many fundamental concepts are not applicable to DL, and thus building a theory of DL requires a new approach.
+Looking deeper into classical learning theory, one finds that, in fact, many fundamental concepts are not applicable to DNNs, and thus building a theory of DL requires overthinking some of the established approaches.